vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 I wore a new KN95 mask while in BART and while in Safeway, but not for the entire journey walking back and forth.

+My temperature upon my return was 98.6 degreess Fahrenheit.

+I felt perfectly fine but started getting sleepy a little earlier, which may be related to the vaccine or may be because I slept late the previous night; in any case I went to sleep around 9 PM.
+I had a slight soreness in my arm while sleeping, which actually made me relieved as I was worried that I hadn't even gotten injected!

+## Saturday June 26

+I felt fine in the morning; very slight soreness continued and a general slight physical fatigue and small aches (the kind you get after extensive exercise).
+My temperature was 98.8 degrees Fahrenheit.
+I decided I will not run too much this morning, because even thouh I'm feeling fine so far I might need to direct more of my energy to fighting the pseudovirus.